 If the latest ruling stands, it clears the way for the discovery process to continue and puts Bergdahl back on track for an August trial.
 It is not clear, however, whether the prosecutors will appeal the United States Army Court of Criminal Appeals' ruling.

 While Bergdahl's legal team hasn't fully elaborated on what it hopes to find the documents in question, but there have been concerns whether there have been biased handling of Bergdahl since his rescue from Taliban captivity in 2014.
-Bergdahl was criminally charged after more than one expert who evaluated him recommended against legal action.
+Bergdahl was criminally charged after more than one experienced who evaluated him recommended against legal action.
 Bergdahl's team is also pursuing the Army's correspondence with the Senate Armed Services Committee, particularly following Senator John McCain's public comments that characterized Bergdahl as a deserter.

 "And I am not prejudging, O.K., but it is well known that in the searches for Bergdahl, after—we know now—he deserted, there are allegations that some American soldiers were killed or wounded, or at the very least put their lives in danger, searching for what is clearly a deserter," McCain told a reporter in Boston.
 "We need to have a hearing on that."